meg-gutshall/flatiron-curriculum-notes/13-javascript/javascript-curriculum-tree.md

 ├── DOM and Events
 │   ├── Intro to the DOM
 │   ├── More on the DOM
-│   │   └── Intro to the DOM Code-along
+│   ├── Intro to the DOM Lab
 │   ├── The DOM Is a Tree
 │   │   └── Hide and Seek Lab
-│   ├── Creating and Inserting DOM Nodes
+│   ├── Creating and Inserting DOM Nodes Code-along
-│   ├── Listening to Nodes
+│   ├── Listening to Nodes Code-along
 │   │   └── Konami Code Lab
-│   ├── Modifying HTML
+│   ├── Modifying HTML Code-along
 │   │   └── Modifying HTML Lab
 │   ├── document.ready
-│   │   ├── jQuery Selectors
+│   │   ├── jQuery Selectors Lab
 │   │   └── Acting on Events Lab
 │   └── DOM Quiz
 ├── Asynchronous JavaScript
-│   ├────── Intro to XHR Code-along
+│   ├── Intro to XHR Code-along
 │   ├────── Hitting APIs Lab
 │   ├── AJAX and Callbacks
 │   ├── REST Refresher